“It is a truth universally acknowledged, that any woman that you speak with will have had some experience of being catcalled.”

 I’d say the primary difference is how it makes you feel.
 If, in an exchange, you feel good, you don’t feel uncomfortable, and you feel complimented then it probably was a compliment.
 Generally, when one goes about complimenting another, they may apologize for interrupting them or say something friendly to indicate it was meant as a polite gesture.
 If anything that is said makes you feel uncomfortable or unsafe, then it probably was not a compliment.

 But what exactly can one do if one is faced with catcalling or harassment?
 It’s hard to give a definitive answer because men actually catcall for a variety of reasons, but a woman is unlikely to know the reason behind it unless she speaks to him further.
 Oftentimes, women who are harassed on the street feel unsafe and feel very vulnerable when men make rude and suggestive comments.

 My learned instinct is to just ignore them.
-My thinking behind this is that they’re trying to get attention.
+My thinking behind this is that the catcaller is trying to get attention.
 By not giving attention to them, a negative impact loop is created which hopefully will make them think twice in the future.

 However, you’ve got to do what feels right to you.
 That being said, here are a few different types of responses you can give:

 - Ignore Them:Seriously.
 Just walk right past them with your head held high like the queen you are.
 Silently repeat a mantra that makes you feel better and just don’t give those peasants the time of day.
 If you need help with this, feel free to pull out your phone and either jump on a fake convo or pretend you’re texting.